Fire officers hold teens after theft at fire station - Trinidad and Tobago Newsday

 During a routine security check in the wee hours of the morning, a fire officer at the station noticed some items were missing.

-He alerted his colleagues who checked and realised some of their personal belongings were also missing.
+He alerted his eight other colleagues on duty who checked and realised some of their personal belongings were also missing.

 The officers informed the police and went in search of the teens themselves.

-They found them a short distance away and held them before taking them to the police station.
+They found four of them a short distance away and held them before taking them to the police station.

 Police conducted their inquiries and were able to retrieve all the stolen items.

-Fire Officers Association president Keone Guy told Newsday the lack of sufficient security measures at some fire stations have been an issue for some time.
+Fire Officers Association president Keone Guy told Newsday while the officers were pleased their belongings were recovered, the lack of sufficient security measures at some fire stations had been an issue for some time.

+He noted the lack of proper fencing and lighting left some fire station compounds vulnerable to such incident.

+Guy said the number of stations facing security vulnerabilities, while he didn’t want to list them, were far more than there should be.

 Comments